 Villa Healthcare received the distinction based upon the results of more than 1,000 employee surveys.

-Villa Healthcare, which has years of experience in skilled nursing facility ownership and management, and operates 28 centers throughout the Midwest, announced that it has earned Great Place to Work® in Aging Services certification from the Great Place to Work Institute.
+Villa Healthcare, which has years of experience in skilled nursing facility consulting, and supports 28 centers throughout the Midwest, announced that it has earned Great Place to Work® in Aging Services certification from the Great Place to Work Institute.

 Great Place to Work is the global authority on building, sustaining, and recognizing high-trust, high-performing workplace cultures.
 Villa Healthcare received the distinction based upon the results of more than 1,800 employee surveys from across all Villa Healthcare locations.
 Staff were asked to anonymously share their views on aspects such as pride in the organization, communication impact, belief that their work makes a difference, and feeling that their work has special meaning.
 To ensure that all team members had a voice in the evaluation and ranking process, feedback was not weighted according to role or tenure.